SiigoDev/siigo_sdk_javascript/docs/PriceListsApi.md

 > [PriceListsViewModel] getPriceList()

-Get a list of Price Lists.
+Returns a list of price lists.

 ### Example